 Trail running is one of our most enjoyable pastimes and if you have found your way here then it’s highly likely that you are a fan too!
-Some people are fairly new to the sport.
+It’s fair to say that it’s becoming an increasingly popular hobby for many.
 In fact, searches for trail running in Google recently have increased by 850%.
-No surprise given the recent spate of lockdowns and people looking for quiet spaces and exercise that they can undertake outside.
-If you find yourself falling in love with the sport and want to make the most out if it, follow our top trail running tips to ensure that you get maximum enjoyment from your time on the trails.
+That’s no surprise given the fact that people have been living through a pandemic, forced to socially distance, isolate, and stay at home.
+If you have found yourself considering, or even starting to explore the trails, we have some top tips and trail running advice to keep you safe and maximise enjoyment.

 Trail Shoes – if you are going to be spending time exploring the trails and feel that it is something you may partake in regularly, invest in a pari of decent trail shoes.
 From Salomon Speedcross to Hoka Speedgoat, Inov-8 Mudclaw to La Sportiva Bushido II, there are an extensive range of trail running shoes to suit all budgets and types of terrain.
 Spend a bit of time researching and look for something that can cope with various terrains – mud, rocky paths, grassy trails…

 We tend to have a few pairs – different ones for different seasons.
 I find in the winter/spring months when the rain is really wet and muddy, a pair of inov-8 Mudclaw are absolute the right shoes for the terrain however, they don’t do so well in good conditions.